Rogues In Paradise Book Reviews

 Grab Your Free Copy Now!Download Chapter & Get Invitation to Launch

 I was lucky enough to be passed an early unpublished edition of Ian R. Clayton’s book ‘Rogues in Paradise’.
-From eagerly opening the book for the first time I was unable to put it down.
+From eagerly opening the book for the first time, I could not put it down.

-Within the book Ian skilfully visits Barbados’ history and life on the island, including its troublesome times, missing no issues while delving into the lives of characters such as the proud Queen Bee (Peggy) on the new high-tech medical stretcher, Rex Wooton, and his Chalky Mount Caper with the ‘stolen’ construction lights.
-Also ‘Fred’ and his hilarious courtroom escapade attempting to save the Race Horse Bathing at Pebbles Beach.
+Within the book, Ian skilfully visits Barbados’ history and life on the island, including its troublesome times, missing no issues while delving into the lives of characters such as the proud Queen Bee (Peggy) on the new high-tech medical stretcher, Rex Wooton, and his Chalky Mount Caper with the ‘stolen’ construction lights.
+Also, ‘Fred’ and his hilarious courtroom escapade attempt to save the Race Horse Bathing at Pebbles Beach.

-While delving into the ‘rogues’ as well as knights, dames and unsung heroes, Ian also manages to intertwine stand out historical events and special places linked to the island and its population, including himself.
+While delving into the ‘rogues’ and knights, dames, and unsung heroes, Ian also manages to intertwine stand-out historical events and special places linked to the island and its population, including himself.
 He also touches on remarkable people like the forward-thinking Errol Barrow, who, despite political opposition, implemented free school education and free school meals for all children.
 Ian unequivocally links this to today, where Barbados has one of the highest literacy rates in the world.

-The entertaining characters’ stories lead into a more somber section when Ian discusses the inhuman and brutal slave trade, how it has and still affects Barbados today.
+The entertaining characters’ stories lead into a more somber section when Ian discusses the inhuman and brutal slave trade and how it has and still affects Barbados today.

-In a life lesson from paradise, Ian quotes that ‘Against all odds, the Bajan Spirit was not broken by slavery and colonial indulgence.
+In a life lesson from Paradise, Ian quotes, ‘Against all odds, the Bajan Spirit was not broken by slavery and colonial indulgence.
 A strong spirit rises above all.’

-Ian’s book is fascinating, as well as funny and solemn, it truly enriches the reader’s historical education of Barbados.
-With every visit I recognise the characters (rogues) when wandering throughout the island, whether it be on the beaches, in the towns or even in the rum shops or restaurants.
+Ian’s book is fascinating, as well as funny and solemn; it truly enriches the reader’s historical education of Barbados.
+With every visit, I recognize the characters (rogues) wandering throughout the island, whether on the beaches, in the towns, or even in the rum shops or restaurants.
 I truly believe that:

 I await the publication of the updated version with anticipation!
-A very enjoyable and worthwhile read, I guarantee you will laugh and be educated on Barbados’ history at the same time!
+A very enjoyable and worthwhile read, I guarantee you will laugh and be educated on Barbados’ history simultaneously!

 Check out roguesinparadise.com